-In my role as a customer service consultant, one of my primary goals when on a client assignment is to ascertain the level of inter-departmental communication.
+In my role as an operations consultant, one of my primary goals when on a client assignment is to ascertain the level of inter-departmental communication.
 I believe this is important as the level of service received by the paying customer is directly impacted by how well internal departments communicate with one another.
 How does one improve internal communication?
 Here a few items to consider implementing.

 1. Cross functional communication is once again fostered.